nvidia-cosmos/cosmos-reason1/CONTRIBUTING.md

 ## Testing

-To test your changes, run
+To test your changes locally, run

 ```shell
 just test